immo2n/FlyNepal-API-Documentation/Hotel/search.md

 - Send auth bearer token, for testing the API might accept without bearer.
 But when in production it will be set indefinately.

+- Radius is in KM by default.
+Its basically a geofencing method.
+In the frontend you will have to make a geofence so user can select that.
+You can check the sample image.

+- Radius can be 0 KM to any, there is no limit specified by the doc, so safe is not set 5KM as max.
+The larger the radius, the longer it takes to search and bigger the response is.
+You must add a slider to expand or collapse the radius.
+Dont add any lower limit just, dont allow 0.

 ### Response of the search api
 ```json
 {